Swirrl/csvw-issues/issues/002-aligning-linked-data-and-annotated-table.md

 that in the CSV, or as being in a heisenberg like state of uncertainity where it's potentially the same or different.

+Users can always assign an `@id` and set the annotated table's identifer to be whatever they want.
+So, one obvious way to align these representations is to set it to be the same as the CSV file's location, it's `csvw:url`.

+If we do this however we are baking the concrete representation into our identifier and not allowing for other representations of the table.
+For example it would be highly desirable for users pasting a CSVW backed dataset's URI into a web browser to receive a HTML interface representation of the dataset when visiting it, and this pattern prohibits this.

+## csvw:Table's aren't really tables!

-One might say this is fine, the `csvw:Table` *is* really just a description of the table, whilst the csv file itself *is* the actual table.
-This distinction is essentially what you get by default, however as we'll see it's not really possible within the spec to align the table description with the representation, and present a unified model of a table.
+One might say it is fine for the CSV and the `csvw:Table` to have different identifiers because a `csvw:Table` *is* really just a description of the table, whilst the csv file itself *is* the actual table.

+Whilst this distinction between description and table is logical, it is not particularly helpful for us.
+The proliferation of identifiers leads to a proliferation of locations (web resources) and an artificial separation of concerns which does not benefit users.

+Additionally it prohibits many optimisations, for example it is significantly faster to materialise a HTML representation of a tidy table of observations if you can take them directly from the CSV file guided by the metadata document, than it is to atomise them into triples indexed in a triplestore, and try to reconstitute the input table from the triples via a SPARQL query.

+So the question then becomes, can we align the `csvw:Table` description with the actual table, such that we can treat them logically as one and the same thing?

+I believe you can do this by hand, but unfortunately not with the `csv2rdf` specification as it stands.

-Before we try and align the model and representation, lets look at what `csv2rdf` does with our rows:
+Lets look at the next problem, and see what `csv2rdf` has done with our rows:

 ```turtle
     [